-Only the most secure laboratories are able to process any tissues, blood, or secreta that may be obtained for clinical analysis [77].
-Of course, any suspected cases must be immediately reported to the appropriate public health and other government agencies [80].
+Only the most secure laboratories are able to process any tissues, blood, or secreta that may be obtained for clinical analysis [90; 94; 95].
+These laboratories have been classified by the WHO with biosafety levels (BSL) ranging from 1 to 4.
+Almost all VHFs are classified as BSL-4 pathogens.
+There are a limited number of BSL-4 laboratories throughout Europe, the United States, and Africa, and the distance of these laboratories from endemic areas often lengthens time to diagnosis [94; 96].
+Of course, any suspected cases must be immediately reported to the appropriate public health and other government agencies [95; 97].
 The methods of detection include antigen-capture ELISA, PCR, and viral isolation.
-The most useful methods are reverse transcriptase PCR analysis and antibody detection [77].
+The most useful methods are reverse transcriptase PCR analysis and antibody detection [90; 96].
 The ELISA test usually does not become positive until late in the disease.
-Convalescent serum showing a four-fold rise in immunoglobulin G (IgG) titer or the presence of IgM can help make a presumptive diagnosis.
+Convalescent serum showing a four-fold rise in immunoglobulin G (IgG) titer or the presence of IgM can help make a presumptive diagnosis [96].